maiixu/ve280-fa21-weikang/README.md

 ## VE280-2021-Fall-Weikang

-Course materials and projects for VE280 2021 Fall section
+Projects for VE280 2021 Fall Weikang section.
+The author is a noob, so trusting him only leads to HC and low grade, it's not worth it:)